txje/Unicycler/README.md

 * `--threads`: The number of CPU threads to use (default is to use all available CPUs).
 * `--verbosity`: How much stdout to produce.
 0 = no stdout.
 1 = default.
 2 = extra output (display the alignments for each read).
 3 = lots of extra output (display the attempted alignments for each read).
 4 = tons (I use this for debugging - you probably shouldn't use it).

-### Build instructions
-This aligner uses a C++ shared library, so it must be compiled first.
-Just run `make` in the repository directory and it should (hopefully) build everything required.

-# assembly_checker.py
+# Scrutinate

-This is a script which allows a user to assess whether a completed bacterial genome assembly is correct, using long reads.
+Scrutinate allows a user to assess whether a completed bacterial genome assembly is correct, using long reads.
 It requires long read alignments (produced by `semi_global_long_read_aligner.py`) and produces summary tables and plots.

-# hybrid_assembler.py

-This script is a work in progress.
-It will ultimately conduct a hybrid assembly of Illumina reads and long reads, using SPAdes to produce an Illumina read assembly graph and then scaffolding the graph with long reads.
-It will work in a streaming, real-time fashion, using the long reads as they are made available.